 - the charity’s financial reserves or other measures are not sufficient to cover the losses.

 If you decide that closure is necessary, prepare for an orderly closure and focus on the following key areas to protect the charity’s best interests:

 - Check the charity’s governing document for any requirements and restrictions covering closure.
 It may specify the process for closure and how any assets left after costs are to be used.
 If a charity holds any permanent endowment – assets that have to be preserved – you may need to transfer it to another charity.

 - Decide on the type of closure.
-In addition to complete closure and cessation of the charity’s activities, it may be possible to merge with or transfer to another charity – financial crisis does not prevent this.
+In addition, to complete closure and cessation of the charity’s activities, it may be possible to merge with or transfer to another charity – a financial crisis does not prevent this.

 - Consider appointing administrators who will take over and ensure that all the appropriate legal mechanisms are followed.